1EdTech/openbadges-specification/ob_v2p1/ob-cert-v2p1.md

 * They MUST supply or 'handle' all of the required data fields in payloads
 * They MUST be capable of supplying or 'handling' all of the optional data fields in payloads
 * They MUST NOT provide extension data fields in the payloads
-* They MAY support the endpoint payload pagination query parameters.
-If supported, the corresponding response HTTP pagination headers MUST be supported
+* They MUST support the endpoint payload pagination query parameters.
+The corresponding response HTTP pagination headers MUST be supported.

 ## Service Provider (Write) Conformance {#service-provider-write}